 - Cornwall, England.

 Nodules usually range in size from less than 1 inch up to several inches.
 Typically small, this material yields cabochons only.

 You’re more likely to find ceruleites, if at all, in mineral collections than in jewelry collections.
 These gemstones have a lower hardness (5-6) than more common jewelry stones such as quartz.
-Therefore, store them separately from other gems to avoid contact scratches.
-Use protective settings for ring wear.
-However, necklace and earring use should pose fewer risks.
+Therefore, store them separately from other gems to avoid contact scratches and use protective settings for ring wear.
+However, pendant and earring use should pose fewer risks.

 Avoid cleaning ceruleites with any mechanical systems.
 Clean these gems only with a soft brush, mild detergent, and warm water.
 Don’t use any other cleaning solutions, since ceruleites may react to chemicals in them.
 Wipe pieces with a damp cloth after wearing them.
 Consult our gemstone jewelry cleaning guide for more recommendations.